 The look and feel of Posteo

 Posteo has a pretty standard user interface.
 It is based on an Open Source email client called Roundcube, but has been modified to include the additional functionality that Posteo provides.
-In the following sections we’ll examine the interface and various elements
+In the following sections we’ll examine the interface and various elements, starting with email.

 The email section of Posteo is pretty standard.
 It includes the options you are most likely to need displayed where you can easily find them.
 Assuming you are not using end-to-end encryption, creating, sending, and receiving messages is simple.

 Here’s the basic layout of emails in the Posteo inbox: